1noro/apod-dybg-py/README.md

 The tests prove that it works correctly on Ubuntu 18.04.01 with GNOME Shell and the 2.7.15rc1 Python version.

+Note that this project is still under development, so it is not yet stable enough.

 # Installation
 Currently the project is at a very early stage of its development (ALPHA), I would like to provide an installer as soon as possible.

-# Things to keep in mind
-Note that this project is still under development, so it is not yet stable enough.

 # Credits
 Created, programmed and maintained by boot1110001.